PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 SWAP.
 The checkpoint does not claim a non-zero production legacy owner; the positive synthetic compatibility fixture fixes that behavior.

+The Slice pre/post extraction used Tier 0 `UM_best_model.onnx` as its fixed artifact control.
+Its single measured production call was zero before the move.
+Before and after extraction it passed with `max_abs=2.384185791015625e-07`, zero process-tree SWAP, and byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+Tier 2 `alike_t_opset11_192x320.onnx` supplied one additional sequential zero- owner call and passed with `max_abs=2.345442771911621e-05` and zero SWAP.
+No non-zero production owner is claimed; the focused synthetic corpus fixes the positive behavior.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a